 It features split tunneling, advanced encryption, kill switches and communication leak protection.
 CyberGhost has superlative customer support and available online chat.
 The pros for CyberGhost include having the largest number of servers around, the ability to unblock geo-restricted streaming sites and extremely user-friendly apps for Windows, Mac, iOS and Android.

 However, the ad-blocker is not effective, and there is no support for Chromebooks.
 Server speeds can also be slow for servers in distant countries.
 Pricing is reasonable, with a cost of $2.19 per month on a two-year subscription plan.

 CyberGhost offers a one-day free trial online and seven days for the apps.
 There is also a 45-day money-back guarantee.

 IPVanish is a popular VPN service that is highly rated by reviewers.
 It works across most platforms and offers apps for Windows, Mac, iOS, Android and Fire TV that are full of user-friendly features and options.

 It has robust security features like advanced encryption and leak protection.
 IPVanish supports several Internet protocols used for server communications and offers the ability for protocol configuration without downloading the app.
 IPVanish does not advertise being able to unblock Netflix, but many of their servers will successfully access Netflix.

 The best qualities of IPVanish is the high surfing speed, broad support for various devices, apps for most popular devices and support for protocol configuration.
-Its cons are a higher price than comparable contenders and a troublesome record of good customer support, which does not include live chat.
+The main con is a troublesome record of good customer support, which does not include live chat.